enso-org/enso-archive/doc/design/engine/engine-services.md

 when to shut down.

 > The actionables for this section are:
 >
 > - Fill it in when we have more of an idea about exactly how this spawning
 >   relationship is going to work.

-### Errors
+### Errors - Project Manager
 The project picker component also has its own set of errors.
 This section is not a complete specification and will be updated as new errors are added.

 ## Protocol Message Specification - Language Server
 This section exists to contain a specification of each of the messages that the language server supports.
 This is in order to aid in the proper creation of clients, and to serve as an agreed-upon definition for the protocol between the IDE and Engine teams.